 Component Purpose Date Select a date by Month, Day, and Year format, or using a pop-up calendar.
-Email Requires a response in e-mail address format.
+E-mail Requires a response in email address format.
 Fieldset Organize multiple components in one section and make the section collapsible.
 File Allows the respondent to upload a file.
 Grid Creates a multiple-choice survey table.
 Hidden Allows you to submit additional information about the form's processing to a Web application.
 Your form respondents will not see these fields.
 (This field's function is very specific, and it's unlikely that you'll need to use it.
 To learn more about Hidden fields, visit Drupal.org .)
 Markup Add additional text between interactive component fields.
 Number Accepts only numerical data.
 Page Break Creates a multi-page form with a "Next" button to advance to the next series of form fields.
+Phone Number Requires a response in an acceptable phone number format for the indicated country.
 Select Options Allows for creation of dropdown lists, select lists, checkboxes and radio buttons.
 Text Area Allows the respondent to enter a block of text. (e.g. comment fields) Textfield Allows the respondent to enter one line of text. (e.g. name field) Time Allows respondent to specify a time by Hour and Minute.